-- running under battery mode - using the internal LCD display only
+- Running under battery mode - Using the internal LCD display only

 The Display Power Saving Technology feature is enabled as the factory default.
-If you want to disable this feature, you can disable it.
+If you want to turn off this feature, change it in the settings accordingly in the Intel[®] HD Graphics Control Panel.